Web-Development-Environments-2022/205963135/README.md

   ![](QandA.png)

-- **Contact Me** - a form to write to my mail, there is a smiley face that if pressed will open a small window with a variety of smileis.
+- **Contact Me** - a form to write to my mail, there is a smiley face that if pressed will open a small window with a variety of smiles.

   ![](Contact_Me_explain.png)